 OWASP Top 10 - Broken Access Control

-Anyone concerned with IT security cannot ignore the OWASP Top 10.
-The non-profit organization Open Web Application Security Project (OWASP) publishes the 10 most critical security risks for web applications in this list, which was last updated in 2021.
+Anyone who deals with IT security comes to this OWASP Top 10 not over.
+The non-profit organization Open Web Application Security Project (OWASP) publishes this list, which was last updated in 2021 The 10 most critical web application security risks.
 At number 1 on this list is Broken Access Control, which we cover in theory and practice in this article.
-After clarifying the basics, we'll show you 3 Broken Access Control attacks in the OWASP Juiceshop.
+After clarifying the basics, we'll show you 3 Broken Access Control Attacks in the OWASP Juiceshop.
 Finally, we explain how you can protect your web application against such attacks.

 Basics: OWASP Top 10 and Broken Access Control